|Read our mission statement to learn more about the program's philosophy, goals, and method.|

 New Students: What to Expect

 The first days of your Hampshire experience will be guided by orientation leaders.
 They are returning students who are committed to helping new students make a smooth transition into Hampshire life.
-From the moment you arrive on campus, they’ll be there to help.

 After you’ve settled in on Opening Day, you’ll meet your orientation groups in the afternoon.

 Every group of new students is led by at least two orientation leaders.
-For first years, this group will include your fellow first year classmates.
+For first years, this group will include your fellow first-year classmates.
 For transfers, your group will include fellow transfers.
 This group will be your home base for small group activities, where you’ll get to know each other and express your hopes and fears about college.

 These formative days are not only meant to be educational; they’re also meant to be fun.
 Our creative orientation leaders design innovative and entertaining activities for new students to learn more about each other while familiarizing themselves with Hampshire.